-Polled LVI Operation

-In applications that can operate at V{DD} levels below the V{LVR} level, disabling LVI resets allows software to monitor V{DD} by polling the LVIOUT bit.
+Polled LVI Operation In applications that can operate at V{DD} levels below the V{LVR} level, software can monitor V{DD} by polling the LVIOUT bit.
+In the configuration register, the LVIPWRD bit must be at logic 0 to enable the LVI module, and the LVIRSTD bit must be at logic 1 to disable LVI resets.

-MC68HC08XL36 2-lvim2p7_a
+MC68HC708XL36 2-lvim2p7_a